Thursday, 23 April 2015

 Sunday 5th April 2015

 For many days on this holiday I would be following the course of this watershed that divides the catchment areas for these two great rivers and at this point I was following the watershed as it steadily climbs the hillside along a faint path all the way up to the north col of Skiddaw, the highest fell in the Northern Fells.
-Upon reaching the wide track at the top of the ridge I followed the stony zigzagging path up to the north top of Skiddaw from where the main summit was only a short walk away along the stony ridge.
-Upon reaching the summit ridge the views had opened out to reveal a stunning temperature inversion with mist filling the valleys outside of the Lake District and over the Solway Firth while blue skies reigned overhead.
-It was a stunning sight where the Lake District seemed as an island floating on a sea of clouds.
+Upon reaching the wide track at the top of the ridge I followed the stony zigzagging path that led me up to the north top of Skiddaw from where the main summit was only a short walk away along the stony ridge.
+The views opened out for me revealing a stunning temperature inversion with mist filling the valleys outside of the Lake District and over the Solway Firth while blue skies reigned overhead.
+It was stunning to seemingly see the Lake District as an island floating on a sea of clouds.

-When I was at the top of Skiddaw two years ago the weather was bitter, but now it was sensational with hardly a breath of wind and fabulous views across the Lake District.
-As I made my way south along the summit ridge of Skiddaw the views opened out across Derwent Water towards the fells of Borrowdale in a scene of breathtaking beauty and tranquillity.
+When I was at the top of Skiddaw two years ago the weather had been bitter, but now it was sensational with hardly a breath of wind and fabulous views across the whole of the Lake District.
+As I slowly made my way south along the summit ridge the views across Derwent Water and towards the fells of Borrowdale began to open out in a scene of breathtaking beauty and tranquillity.
 After crossing a col I climbed up to the top of Skiddaw Little Man, whose summit views are some of the best anywhere in the Lake District.
-With the whole of the majestic view of the Lake District arrayed before me I was reluctant to move from that spot, but the Easter weekend crowds coming up the busy Keswick path soon forced me to come down the steep path on the other side of the fell and leave the crowds behind by following the fence along the watershed over Jenkin Hill and up to Lonscale Fell.
+With the whole of the majestic view arrayed before me I was reluctant to move, but the Easter weekend crowds coming up the busy Keswick path soon forced me to move on and descend the steep path on the other side of the fell leaving the crowds behind by following the fence on top of the watershed over Jenkin Hill and up to Lonscale Fell.

 No comments: